Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions: Dynamics in highly excited states

 \section{Dynamics in highly excited states}

 In this Section we will discuss the treatment of out-of-equilibrium dynamics involving arbitrarily high energy initial states, as in standard quantum quench protocols.

 We will begin in Sec.~\ref{sec_classLim} by reviewing mean-field dynamical phenomena for $\alpha=0$.
-In Sec.~\ref{sec_alpha0eq} we showed that the fully-connected limit of quantum spin systems reduces to the physics of a single collective degree of freedom.
-In this Subsection we will discuss how this statement applies to non-equilibrium dynamics as well.
+In Sec.~\ref{sec_alpha0eq} we showed that the fully connected limit of quantum spin systems reduces to the physics of a single collective degree of freedom.
+In this Subsection, we will discuss how this statement applies to non-equilibrium dynamics as well.

 Secondly, in Sec.~\ref{sec_42}, we will discuss how finite-range interactions with $\alpha>0$ affect mean-field dynamical phenomena.
 Long-range interacting system can be formally viewed as a perturbation of the mean-field limit, as reviewed in Sec.~\ref{low_en_theory}.
 The perturbation term couples the collective degree of freedom to many spin-fluctuation modes with various wavelengths, resulting in a genuine many-body problem, which can be addressed via the non-equilibrium spin-wave formalism developed in Refs.~\cite{lerose2018chaotic,lerose2019impact}.
 The coupling strength to mode $\mathbf k$ strongly depends on the interaction range governed by the exponent $\alpha$, as encoded by the function $f_{\mathbf k} (\alpha)$.
-As a result of this tunable decoupling, long-range interactions give rise to anomalous non-equilibrium many-body phenomena.
-Collective spin ordering is remarkably resilient out of equilibrium, generating long pre-thermal stages of dynamics characterized by long-lived oscillating collective spin polarization.
+As a result of this tunable decoupling, long-range interactions give rise to non-equilibrium many-body phenomena distinct from the generically expected thermalization: Collective spin ordering is remarkably resilient out of equilibrium, generating long pre-thermal stages of dynamics characterized by long-lived oscillating collective spin polarization.
 This behaviour was observed in numerical simulations performed with a range of techniques~\cite{zunkovic2018dynamical, buyskikh2016entanglement, schachenmayer2013entanglement} and theoretically understood via the aforementioned approach~\cite{lerose2018chaotic, lerose2019impact}.
 This analysis shows that the duration of the prethermal stage increases as $\alpha$ is decreased, and diverges with the system size when $\alpha< d$~\cite{mori2018thermalization,lerose2020origin}.